 Let’s look at the scenario of a professional athlete preparing for a grappling competition.
 He/she trains 7 out 7 days in the week, juggling high and low-intensity sessions on the mat (tough sparring, perfecting technique, game plan drilling).
 On top of that, he has the weekly meal prep crucial for keeping energy levels high while not gaining weight.
 Since sleep is a major factor in successful recovery, they manage to get their 8 hours a day in.
 Seems like a handful already without mentioning strength and conditioning training thus far.

-In another scenario, a recreational athlete, with a 9-5 job and a heap of family obligations have decided to compete for the first time.
+In another scenario, a recreational athlete, with a 9-5 job and a heap of family obligations has decided to compete for the first time.
 He/she is managing to maintain a reasonable eating plan and gets on the mats 4-5 times a week.
 They manage to get close to 6 hours asleep at night and are looking to start a strength and conditioning plan.

 We already established that training strength and conditioning is an essential piece of the competition puzzle.
-With this in mind, it’s important how you structure the supplemental training in order to help your Jiu Jitsu instead of diminishing it.
+With this in mind, it’s important how you structure the supplemental training in order to help your Jiu-Jitsu instead of diminishing it.

-For start let’s look at the frequency of training.
+To start let’s look at the frequency of training.
 As stated above, training strength and conditioning should help get you stronger and better, not tire you out.
 For both the professional and recreational athlete, a scheduled rest day is the starting point.
-From there, recovery abilities, goals and time constraints dictate the frequency of strength and conditioning training.
+From there, recovery abilities, goals, and time constraints dictate the frequency of strength and conditioning training.
 Going for 1-3 supplemental training sessions a week is a reasonable range in which all levels of athletes can find the option that best suits them.
-Going for more than 3 sessions will most likely have a negative return, but if you really must train harder, than look to up the intensity of the sessions instead of the frequency.
+Going for more than 3 sessions will most likely have a negative return, but if you really must train harder, then look to up the intensity of the sessions instead of the frequency.

 Which brings us to intensity.
 Going all out, leaving a sweat angel on the ground and puking your guts out epitomizes the wrong approach.
 How tired you are after a training session is in no way an indicator of the productiveness of the session.
 Your ability to recover will dictate the intensity more than anything.
 If you’re to beat up in BJJ training the next day, then why do 1 RM squats the day before?
 One maximum effort training session might derail your whole week, and in the long term lead to over-training.

 A subject that we’ll cover in detail in another article, active recovery should be done daily.
-Yes, that includes your rest day as well, and you might even use it take it up a notch.
+Yes, that includes your rest day as well, and you might even use it to take it up a notch.
 On your rest day, do easy yoga, walk, hike, take the dog for a walk, just move around.
 On training days, finish the day off with some foam rolling, stretching, contrast showers or easy stretches.
 And go for a message.
-At least once a month go for a message to give your muscles a relief.
+At least once a month go for a message to give your muscles relief.